basemkhirat/elasticsearch/readme.md

 # Notes from the above query:

-# As Index and type names are required for insertion, Index and type names are extendable.
+# As index and type names are required for insertion, Index and type names are extendable.
 This means that:

 # So